R4cc/Feedster/README.md

 ## Docker
 ### Docker Run Command Example
-In the below command, the application will be accessible at http://localhost:80 on the host and the files would be stored in a /home/barry/rss directory.
-In this example, feeds would be configured in a /home/barry/rss/feeds.txt file.
+In the below command, the application will be accessible at http://localhost:30080 on the host and the files including the database for all the articles would be stored in /your/path/data/ folder.
 ```
 docker run -d \
     --restart unless-stopped \